 O-Net Online – Research careers and industries on this site, which has detailed descriptions of the world of work for use by workforce and human resources professionals, job seekers, researchers, and more.

-The U.S. Bureau of Labor & Statistics and the Occupational Outlook Handbook offer valuable data to inform job decision making.
+The U.S. Bureau of Labor & Statistics (BLS) and the Occupational Outlook Handbook offer valuable data to inform job decision making.
+Of note is new skills data for 2023-2033 from the BLS.
+These three charts are a quick and easy way to see the which fields growing and whether the demand for those jobs is projected to increase or decrease.

 The U.S. Census Bureau offers a diverse set of easy-to-use tools that can help businesses in strategic decision-making procedures.
 These include Census Business Builder and data.census.gov where users can explore a range of census data.